blairbilodeau/website-files/content/publication/online-learning/index.md

 publication_types = ["3"]

 # Abstract.
 abstract = "This work is still very preliminary.
-We hope to relate the notion of 'nearly independent' data to predicting binary sequences."
+We hope to relate the notion of 'nearly independent' data to online prediction."

 # Project summary to display on homepage.
 summary = ""